Your Complete Guide to Shopping at IKEA

-We love IKEA but some of the products aren’t meant to last forever.
+We love IKEA, but some of the products aren’t meant to last forever.
 Extend the durability and lifespan of your favorite furnishings by applying wood glue to seams while assembling!
-It will add strength and stop that slightly wobbly effect, though it will make disassembling much harder.
+It will add strength and stop that slightly wobbly effect, though it will make disassembly much harder.

 Other things to know…

 Score up to 20% off during the kitchen sale.

 - This happens 3-4 times a year, but considering the 90-day price protection you get with IKEA family, you’re almost guaranteed to get the best price on cabinets, small appliances, and all your other kitchen purchases.
 So if you make a purchase outside of the sale window, make sure to keep your receipt so you can get the refund credit when the next sale rolls around.

 Shop with a Raise.com gift card to save up to 10% (or more).

 - Raise.com usually offers both online and in-store IKEA gift cards in their marketplace.
 Before you head into IKEA, calculate your spend from your shopping list and buy the number of gift cards needed to cover slightly less than the amount of your order with tax (that way you’re not stuck with an unspent gift card).
 Pay attention because egift cards are typically for online purchases only, while physical cards and vouchers may be accepted both online and in-store.

 Check out IKEA on Amazon for free or low-cost shipping on tons of items.

 - You can buy some of your favorite IKEA items on Amazon!
 Yes, it’s convenient and most are available with free shipping.
 That said, only purchase if the overall price is cheaper than purchasing with shipping from IKEA’s website since Amazon sellers tend to inflate their prices.